Skip to content

 New York bans lotteries

-New York becomes the first state to enforce a lottery ban, after the gambling outlet had been introduced to fund the revolutionary war.
+New York became the first state to enforce a lottery ban after the gambling outlet had been introduced to fund the Revolutionary War.

 New York Legalizes Lotteries